nkhorman/json_fdw/README.md

 files, and libcurl to fetch files from http servers.
 So we need to install these packages first:

-NB.
-The following intructions have not been updated to reflect the libcurl dependancy.
+**Note**: The following intructions have not been updated to reflect the libcurl dependancy.
 You'll need to adjust accordingly.

     ## Fedora 17+